lucas-flowers/snutree2/docs/readme-template.rst

 GUI
 ---

-The ``snutree`` package also includes a simple GUI called ``snutree-qt``.
-The GUI can take multiple input files of any supported format, pick schemas, output to PDF, and choose a seed for the random number generator.
+There is also a simple GUI script called ``snutree-gui``.
+It is a simple wrapper over the command-line version and implements most of the command-line features.

 Installation
 ============